Post Summary: Olympic Peninsula Road Trip route in Washington (Best views and stops on the way!)

 Stop 10: Sol Duc Falls

 Hike the 1.6-mile round trip trail to this beautiful and extremely powerful falls in the middle of the Olympic National Park.
+It’s one of the most iconic waterfalls in Washington.

 On the way there, you’ll drive alongside the Sol Duc River winding down forested, green-canopy roads.